Engineering (ENGR)

 Lecture: 36 Lab: 54

-Fundamental engineering graphics and problem solving techniques.
-Skills in freehand and instrument drawing are developed and applied to the solution of problems.
-Orthographic, isometric and oblique drawings.
+Engineering graphics and problem solving techniques using orthographic, auxiliary, isometric, and oblique view drawings.
+Skills in freehand and instrument drawing are developed and applied to the solution of engineering problems.

 TermCRNCourse TitleDayTimeInstructorLocation